Quicklist: Types of Fireplaces

 Electric free-standing models that don’t require ventilation can actually be moved around while redecorating.
 Gas free-standing fireplaces that require ventilation or a gas line should probably stay in the same place.

 Free-standing fireplaces come in numerous designs, ranging from contemporary to modern to rustic.
-They also come in all different shapes and sizes.
+They also come in various shapes and sizes.

-Another option for a free-standing fireplace is furniture that contains a built-in fireplace.
-One common option is an entertainment center.
+Another option for a free-standing fireplace is furniture that contains a built-in fireplace, such as an entertainment center.

 The entertainment center has a built-in fireplace on the bottom (almost always electric).
 Your TV can then sit on the mantel (without worry of damage).